HuyaneMatsu/hata/docs/topics/first_bot.md

 ### Setup

-Let's create your first hata bot!
+Let's code our first hata bot!

-If you haven't setup hata yet, start a terminal and type:
+If you haven't install hata yet, start a terminal and type:

 ```sh
 python3 -m pip install hata
 ```

-When using windows:
+Or if using windows:

 ```sh
 python -m pip install hata